-House Intelligence Chair: No Evidence Of Alleged Trump Tower Wiretap
+House Intelligence Chair Says He Doesn't Believe Trump Tower Was Wiretapped

 How low has President Obama gone to tapp my phones during the very sacred election process.
 This is Nixon/Watergate.
 Bad (or sick) guy!— Donald J. Trump (@realDonaldTrump) March 4, 2017

-In Wednesday's press conference, Nunes, a Republican from California, added: "President Obama wouldn't physically go over and wiretap Trump Tower.
+In Wednesday's news conference, Nunes, a Republican from California, added: "President Obama wouldn't physically go over and wiretap Trump Tower.
 So now you have to decide, as I mentioned to [the press] last week, are you going to take the tweets literally?
 And if you are then clearly the president was wrong.
 But if you're not going to take the tweets literally and there is a concern that the president has about other people, other surveillance activities looking at him and his associates — either appropriately or inappropriately — we want to find that out."

-FBI Director James Comey is likely to face questions about whether the agency got a warrant to wiretap Trump Tower at a House committee hearing on Monday.
+FBI Director James Comey is likely to face questions about whether the agency obtained a warrant to wiretap Trump Tower at a House committee hearing on March 20.
+Nunes and Schiff confirmed NSA Director Mike Rogers will appear along with Comey at the hearing.

-Sen. Lindsey Graham of South Carolina is also expecting some answers.
-In an interview on NBC's Today Show, Graham threatened to subpoena the Department of Justice to force officials to reveal whether they have been investigating the Trump campaign.
+Sen. Lindsey Graham of South Carolina, chairman of a Senate judiciary subcommittee investigating Russia, is also expecting some answers.
+In an interview on NBC's Today show, Graham threatened to subpoena the Department of Justice to force officials to reveal whether they have been investigating the Trump campaign.

-Graham, who chairs the Senate panel, said the Senate will also hold up the nomination of Rod Rosenstein, Trump's pick for deputy attorney general, until Congress is provided with information "to finally clear the air as to whether there was ever a warrant issued against the Trump campaign."
+Graham said the Senate will also hold up the nomination of Rod Rosenstein, Trump's pick for deputy attorney general, until Congress is provided with information "to finally clear the air as to whether there was ever a warrant issued against the Trump campaign."

 Graham and Sen. Sheldon Whitehouse, the subcommittee's ranking Democrat, sent a letter to Comey two weeks ago asking him to provide the information by Wednesday.